aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 Some checks may seem redundant, but they prove useful when an instance or assignment appears before the elements that it references (see the examples `error-...-reversed-step-04.rkt`).
-Redundant lookup operations have a low impact on performance thanks to the use of a lookup cache in function `resolve`.
+Redundant lookup operations have a low impact on performance thanks to the use of a lookup cache in macro `begin-tiny-hdl`.